 7.1 A copy of the music of all items to be performed at the Heats must be brought for the adjudicators.

 7.2 Semi-Finalists must provide David Harper, the official accompanist, with a legible, bound score by Friday 11 July.
 Please avoid plastic pockets.

 7.3 A copy of the music of all items to be performed at the Semi-Finals must be brought for the adjudicators.

 8. Information and Legals

-8.1 By entering The IFAC Australian Singing Competition (“the Competition”) you agree to comply with the terms and conditions attached to each scholarship, prize or award.
+8.1 By entering the Australian Singing Competition (ASC) you agree to comply with the terms, rules and conditions attached to each scholarship, prize or award.

 8.3 All awards must be drawn within five (5) years of the recipient winning unless an alternative agreement is reached.
 Requests for funds must be made in writing, with a budget detailing the proposed use.

 8.4 The ASC and Music & Opera Singers Trust Ltd (MOST®), the administrator of the ASC, take no responsibility for the acceptance of scholarships, which involve overseas travel.
 This decision is taken solely at the discretion of the recipient.
 Recipients are advised to check the current status of the country in question with the Australian Government’s Department of Foreign Affairs at the time of travel.

 8.5 The ASC and MOST® have the right to video, film, record or photograph and retain all stages of the Competition for archival or promotional purposes ('the Material') and have the right to retain this material on websites or any other media without fee to the singer and any personal information relating to the Competition.
 Broadcast rights remain with the ASC and MOST®.

 8.6 The ASC and MOST® have the right to distribute the Material in any medium (including and without limitation on YouTube, Twitter, Flickr, Facebook), in whole or in part for an unlimited period, without remuneration, for the purpose of promoting the ASC or MOST®.